larry-athey/climate-czar/README.md

 See also https://youtu.be/Oq4OprLU_Zw

-Climate Czar is a Linux and Wordpress based system that gathers readings from any type of sensor or switch that can be read with a bash script, whether it is a local device connected to a GPIO bus or a network device.
+Climate Czar is a Linux and Wordpress based system that gathers readings from any type of sensor or switch that can be read controlled at the command line, whether it is a local device connected to a GPIO bus or a network device.
 By the same token, the system will control output switches that can also be toggled with a bash script.
 There are no brand/model hardware dependencies, you can even use it with your own custom IoT devices.

 Most smart home devices are controllable from the command line of your computer over your network.
 For example, you can download a utility for TP-Link/Kasa devices from https://github.com/python-kasa/python-kasa for this or you can write scripts for this that use standard command line tools in Linux and MacOS.
 There are many other brands with this capability as well.